mendoc/calebroHQ/README.md

  💬 I am curruently studying Bsc.
 Information Technology

- 🌱 My interest is in cybersecurity with keen interest in web application security and Open Source Intelligence.
+ 🌱 My interest is in web development, cloud computing and internet security

  👯 I am open to collaborating in Bug bounty or any other interesting stuff ⚡

- 🤔 I’m looking for help with a mentor in the #infosec community

   📫 How to reach me: